digitalfabrik/integreat-app/docs/test-surveys/13-survey-react-native-release.md

 ### UC5: Turn off your internet connection (WiFi + Data) and repeat usecases UC2-4.

-Note: If the app does show you what you require internet then it is not a bug!
+Note: It is not a bug that the app shows you that it requires internet connection.

-### UC6: Internal Linking

-// TODO

-### UC6: Events

-// TODO

-### UC7: Sharing

-// TODO

-### UC8: Feedback

-// TODO
+#### Did you have any problems with the app?

+*Input box*

 ### UC-FINAL: Explore the app by yourself, the more bugs you find the higher your payout will be!
-Check different tabs and different settings, or try some of the following actions:
+Check different view in the app and different settings, or try some of the following actions:

 - Minimizing the app and using others (multitasking)
-- Change font size in the settings of your smartphone
+- Change font size in the system settings of your smartphone
+- Try the accessibility settings of your smartphone
 - Going offline and using the app without internet connection
 - Switch on Airplane Mode
 - Use the app at a location with bad reception